IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    in the form of an abstract network topology, which can then be mapped to a network resource partition (NRP) according to the scenarios defined in {{?I-D.ietf-teas-ietf-network-slices}}.

+   Network slices may be abstracted differently depending on the requirement contained in the configuration provided by the slice customer.
+A customer may request a network slice to provide just connectivity between specified endpoints, in which case the network slice can be represented as a set of endpoint-to-endpoint links, with each link formed by an end-to-end tunnel across the underlying transport networks.
+The resources associated with each link of the slice is reserved and commissioned in the underlying physical network upon the completion of configuring the network slice and all the links are active.
+   Alternatively a network slice can also be represented as an abstract topology when the customer requests the slice to share resources between multiple endpoints and to use the resources on demand.
+The abstract topology may consist of virtual nodes and virtual links, and their associated resources are reserved but not commissioned across the underlying transport networks.
+   The customer can later commission resources within the slice dynamically using the NBI provided by the service provider.
+A network slice could use abstract topology to optimize the resource utilization, and connections can be activated within the slice as needed.

    In the example shown in {{fig-ns-topo-example}}, node virtualization is used to separate and allocate resources in physical devices.
 Two virtual